Death in the Apiary

 At that point I opened the hive.
 Thousands of bees were there in a tight cluster—all dead.

-It really saddens me when a colony dies since I view them as being in my care.
-There is always something more I could have, or should have, done.
+Since I see each colony as being in my care, it really saddens me if one dies.
+I feel there is always something more I could have, or should have, done.

 After a few days of mourning, I’ll clean out the hive boxes and order two more colonies of Carniolan honey bees through my local bee association.